TheFreck/RiskGame.API/README.md

 > - perhaps down the road I can make certain information available only to some and other available only to others so none of the players have the complete picture
 > - perhaps some players can be more sophisticated than others and can incorporate more data points into their decisions
 > - each player should be limited to a certain number of data points of the data available.
 Perhaps selecting which points is handled by a random process
-I'll probably update this list
+I'll probably update this list but the key is that there is no market real or imagined with an even distribution of information.
+One of the unexpected virtues of market dynamics is that out of this imperfect knowledge rises a "market knowledge" which incorporates all the bits of knowledge